SUWA’s Field Volunteer Program

 Have you considered what you can do to make a difference on the ground in Utah?

 Join SUWA in the field and experience the outstanding beauty of Utah’s public lands while protecting some of our most essential natural and cultural resources.
-Our volunteer service program offers service-learning opportunities for supporters and members to experience firsthand the lands we are all fighting to protect.
+Our Field Volunteer program offers service-learning opportunities for supporters and members to experience firsthand the lands we are all fighting to protect.
 Help us build a culture of respect and protection for wilderness in the 21st century.
 If you live out-of-state, consider a service-oriented vacation in Utah’s redrock country!

 The Field Volunteers’ mission is to foster a stewardship ethic and promote service as recreation in Utah through opportunities to work directly and actively to preserve and enhance the wilderness character of our public lands.
 This is accomplished through hands-on service projects supporting state and federal land managers in their efforts to enhance resilience and protect Utah’s wild lands from diverse impacts.

 Through partnerships with local land agencies we address the areas of most critical impact throughout Utah, with an emphasis on wilderness-quality lands preservation, cultural and archaeological resource protections, habitat preservation, and overall ecosystem health.